Varidesk ProDesk 48 and ProDesk 60 Standing Desk Review

 Don’t be fooled by the marketing glitz and outlandish claims on the Vari website, or the surprisingly well-written and typo-free user reviews quite transparently written by their own marketing department.
 This is another instance of brand name power masking an underlying lack of quality.

 What Vari calls a “stability bar” is a band aid for a wobbly set of legs, and only partially effective at that.
 Standing desks that you could buy ten years ago usually had one, but they were hated by customers because you’d bang your shins against this bar every time you scooted forward in your seat.
 The term “knee crusher” came to be bandied about so pejoratively that most manufacturers removed them from their desk products years ago.

 Almost all modern-day desk designs worth their salt in stability have relocated this stabilization bar to just under the desktop, usually screwed to the wood as a “crossbar,” borrowing stiffness from the desktop itself to add to the lateral stability of the desk.

-And in fact, the Varidesk also has crossbars attached to the desktop, and since it’s only 48" or 60” wide that should provide plenty of stability.
+In fact, the Vari standing desk also has crossbars attached to the desktop, and since it’s only 48″ or 60” wide that should provide plenty of stability.
 The fact that an additional stability bar is required to span the lowest of the telescoping linear actuator tubes is bewildering beyond our imagination.
-All this points to the “glides” between the telescoping tubes—the single most important component of any lifting column—being of such poor quality as to need "belt and suspenders" to maintain stability.
+All this points to the “glides” between the telescoping tubes—the single most important component of any lifting column — being of such poor quality as to need “belt and suspenders” to maintain stability.